upframe/upframe-old/content/terms-and-conditions.markdown

 ## VIII - Audiovisual Production & Copyrights

 1. Upframe will record, in audio and video, every programme session.
 We are free to use quotes, videos, audio recording and photos of any participant or mentor and share on our website, newsletter, promotional email or social media channel;
-2. Every quote, video, audio recording or photo captured during any of our Saturday sessions, Welcome day, Q&A with mentors and mentor sessions is Upframe’s property and Upframe free to use it;
+2. Every quote, video, audio recording or photo captured during any of our Saturday sessions, Welcome day, Q&A with mentors and mentor sessions is Upframe's property and Upframe free to use it;
 3. Upframe, however, commits not to share any quote, video, audio recording or photo of any participant or mentor for any purpose other than promoting or sharing information about Upframe pre-acceleration programme;
-4. Any written, video or audio material produced by participants with the purpose of promoting our programme is owned by Upframe but, at the participant’s request, this obligation may be withdrawn by Upframe’s choice;
+4. Any written, video or audio material produced by participants with the purpose of promoting our programme is owned by Upframe but, at the participant's request, this obligation may be withdrawn by Upframe's choice;
 5. Any written, video or audio material produced by participants during their work on our programme, directly related with his/her project, is not owned by Upframe, but rather the participant or the team.

 ## IX - Equity, Intellectual Property and Non-Disclosure

 1. Upframe will not take any equity or be an intellectual property owner of any kind, from any project, no matter if the concept for the programme is created before or during the programme;
-2. Upframe will not sign a NDA, Non-disclosure agreement, with any intervient of the programme.
+2. Upframe will not sign a NDA, Non-disclosure agreement, with any intervenient of the programme.
 However, the Upframe team members, advisors and mentors commit not to discuss any details of your project outside the programme to any person who is was not connected with the programme